Use of University Name and Marks in Web Domain Names

 Academic and administrative units, student organizations and programs or activities whose websites are housed on the official rice.edu web server (rice.edu) can apply for a subdomain name (unitname.rice.edu) through the Office of Information Technology (IT help desk).

-1. It must meet security standards set out by Rice Office of Information Technology - IT Security.
+- It must meet security standards set out by the Rice Information Security Office (ISO).
 There may be core requirements that, for example, keep education records and other types of data safe.

 - It must meet the brand standards of Rice University

 - It must meet the accessibility standards of the university.